Free standard shipping on orders over $450 on Garagistic Manufactured Products Only - Restrictions may apply

 Well, now is your chance to fix it!
 There is nothing is more frustrating than when your odometer stops counting your miles driven and when your trip odometer doesn't work.
 Stop guessing when your next maintenance item or oil change is.
 The great news is, you can fix your own odometer for a fraction of what you thought it costed.
 It's not as hard as it may seem.
 We'll walk you through how to replace those three pesky little gears that are known to go bad in your E24 odometer.
 Don't get ripped of by odometer repair shops that charge over $200 for this 20 minute job!
 You have always been a DIY type of person, why stop now?

 This E24 odometer kit includes 3 gears that you will need to get your odometer working again.
-We also include two spacers in our design that keeps the gears spaced correctly and moving smoothly (eBay knock offs don't include these and it can cause problems down the line!, forcing you to do the odometer job all over again).
 The factory gears get soft over time (Imagine how a stale Oreo cookie would feel when broken in half, that's what the gears in your current broken gauge feel like).
-Our Garagistic gears are made with a OEM superior material with a quality fit and finish that will last; These gears will outlive your car!
+Our Garagistic gears are made with an OEM superior material with a quality fit and finish that will last; These gears will outlive your car!
 Comes with a lifetime warranty, because we are Garagistic, we always put the customer first.

 This guide should only be used to help you as a suggested way to fix your equipment.
 They are not intended to be the only way to do.
 Its your responsibility if any damage occurs.
 If you are not sure of any part of these instructions, feel free to send us an email, we would be happy to help.